medic/cht-android/README.md

 ## Building branded apps

-To build and deploy APKs for all configured brands:
+To build and deploy builds for all configured brands:

 	make branded